 |

 Mark's feigned confusion and rearranging those parts of the story that may have

 gotten mixed up.
-The result is a high-quality recording which we hope will
+The result is a high-quality recording which we combine with

+|